bgrnwd/advent-of-code/README.md

-# Advent of Code 2017
+# Advent of Code

-Repo for my solutions for [Advent of Code 2017](http://adventofcode.com/)
+Repo for my solutions for [Advent of Code](http://adventofcode.com/)

-Solutions definitely not optimal, but hopefully working.
+Solutions not optimal, but hopefully working.